Ferrari V10 engine: Tipo 051 engine (2002)

-Ferrari Tipo 051 is the name of a racing engine from the Italian manufacturer Ferrari, which the team used in Formula 1 in the 2002 season.
+The Ferrari Tipo 051 racing engine was used in the 2002 Formula 1 season.
 The V10 engine was developed under engine chief Paolo Martinelli.

 The Type 051 was a new development but based on the architecture of its predecessor, the Tipo 050.
 All the main components have been revised.
 The engine block was made using a refined micro-casting technology.
 The cylinder heads were downsized and the crankcase modified so that the crankshaft was lowered, giving the vehicle an exceptionally low center of gravity.
 Associated components have been redesigned to reduce rotating masses and friction.

 Ferrari also developed a new transmission for the new engine.
 The new case is significantly smaller, stiffer, and made from a lightweight titanium alloy, making it around 15% lighter than its predecessor.
 Along with the lighter internals and new clutchless direct shift technology, this resulted in smoother and faster shifting.
 Prototypes of this transmission were already on the test bench in September 2001.
 In this way, the team was able to ensure that, despite all the innovations, it was reliable right from the start.

 The engine management came as before from Magneti Marelli, Shell supplied the fuel.

 The Tipo 051 was used by Ferrari in the 2002 season on the F2002.
 Sauber used this engine (development status mid-September 2002) in the Sauber C22 in the 2003 season.
 However, Sauber used the name PETRONAS 03A for the engine.

 Ferrari officially specified 835 hp at 17,800 rpm.
 In qualifying mode, however, the engine developed up to 900 hp at 19,000 rpm.
 In order to ensure durability, the performance in the race was reduced.
 There it delivered up to 865 hp at 18,600 rpm.
 With this power, the Type 051 was considered one of the most powerful engines in the field and was only surpassed by the P81 used by BMW Williams.
 This made up to 940 hp, but was less reliable than the Type 051.

 In the course of the season, there were two further expansion stages, type 051B/C.